Autzoko/POS-Analyze-by-HMM/README.md

-# Part of Speech Analysis by Hidden Markov Model
+# Part of Speech Analysis Based on Hidden Markov Model
 This program is a demo of implementing **Part of Speech Analysis by Hidden Markov Model**.
 The database is preprocessed Remin Daily corpus which save as JSON file.